ValentinoFilipetto/ValentinoFilipetto/README.md

 ## Hi there 👋

-I am Valentino Filipetto, I was born in Italy :it: and I currently live and work in Amsterdam 🇳🇱 as software developer for [Nationale-Nederlanden](https://www.nn.nl/Particulier.htm).
+I am Valentino Filipetto, I was born in Italy and I currently live in Amsterdam and work in The Hague as software developer for [Nationale-Nederlanden](https://www.nn.nl/Particulier.htm).

 <p align="center">
   <img src="https://leetcard.jacoblin.cool/ValentinoFilipetto?theme=dark&font=Crimson%20Pro"/>